US, China should offer ‘moral justification’ for countries to accept their dominance: Ng Eng Hen

 ASEAN countries also welcome the US presence, Dr Ng said, noting that they had met Mr Shanahan at the dialogue to discuss how to increase interaction.

-"The reason for that acceptance is at the end of the day, the US presence has proven itself as the stabilising force," he added.
+"The reason for that acceptance is at the end of the day, the US presence has proven itself as a stabilising force," he added.

 "Most would agree in the main that the US presence has provided for stability which then allowed our individual economies and the region to grow."